 Answer: Visit the South Carolina Board of Barber Examines website at: http://www.llr.sc.gov/bar.

-Once on the website, select the APPLICATIONS / FORMS for the Barbershop Application.
-Submit the complete application ten (10) days before you plan to open.
+Once on the website, select the APPLY FOR A LICENSE for the Barbershop Application.
+Submit the complete application twenty (20) days before you plan to open.
 An inspector will contact you to conduct an inspection of your new barbershop.
 Once you pass inspection, you can open for business.

 Question: I have changed the location of my barbershop; I am the new owner of an existing barbershop; I want to change the name of my barbershop- what do I need to do?